 If you’ve been thinking about going solar, you’ve probably been wondering just how many solar panels you would need for your home.
-Unfortunately there’s no cut-and-dry answer that we can give you.
-The amount of solar panels you need and the size of your system really depend on many different factors.
+Unfortunately, there’s no cut-and-dry answer that we can give you.
+The number of solar panels you need and the size of your system really depend on many different factors.
 Your location of solar panels, roof construction, type of panels, and energy needs all need to be considered to create the right solar system for you.

 Best Location For Solar Panels

 While there are no bad places for solar, there definitely are areas that get more sun than others.
 A solar panel installation in Pueblo, Colorado, and a solar power system in New York, for example, would need to be completely different sizes to produce the same amount of energy.
 Because Colorado receives a lot of sunshine over the course of a year, it can be smaller.
 In New York there are fewer annual sunny days, so the system would need to be larger to compensate.

 Luckily, here in Southern Colorado, we have more sunny days than the national average.
 That means the solar systems don’t need to be extra large to compensate for gray skies.